Laylo/laylo-partner-node/README.md

 await laylo.conversions.track({
   customerApiKey: "CUSTOMER_API_KEY", // *required* THIS IS NOT YOUR API KEY.
 THIS IS EACH OF OUR MUTUAL CUSTOMER'S LAYLO API KEY.
   action: "PURCHASE", // *required* one of ['PURCHASE', 'CHECK_IN', 'ADD_TO_CART']
-  name: "MSG - 04/05/2025", // *required* an identifier that indicates what the fan has purchased (ideally human-readable)
+  name: "ROSEBOWL_04_05_2025", // *required* an identifier that indicates what the fan has purchased (ideally human-readable)
   metadata: {
     currency: "USD",
-    totalPrice: 100.0,
+    totalPrice: 100.01,
-    location: "New York",
+    city: "Los Angeles",
+    state: "California",
+    country: "USA",
     href: "https://tickets.me/Lakers-Celtics-Game-5",
     title: "Lakers Celtic Game 5 2024 Finals",
     // you can additional properties here